 At Complete Physio we are committed to getting you back to the gym and exercising safely.
-Many peoples exercises habits have changed significantly during the COVID-19 lockdown.
+Many exercise habits have changed significantly during the COVID-19 lockdown.
 In this blog, our physiotherapist, Reece Noble, who specialises in Strength & Conditioning, lays out his 7 tips for a successful return to the gym.

 Many gyms across the country have reopened and people returning to their previous exercise regimes.
 Others may be adapting to the ‘new normal’ such as working and exercising from home.
-Either way the principles discussed in this blog should help you adapt safely to your new exercise program.
+Either way, the principles discussed in this blog should help you adapt safely to your new exercise program.

 In addition many have struggled to exercise to the same intensity they normally would in the gym through a lack of access to resistance training equipment, there is potential for overload injuries when returning to the gym.

-The extent to which muscle strength decreases over the course of a number of months (such as the current lock down period) is not fully understood, particularly in recreational trained athletes/gym goers.
+The extent to which muscle strength decreases over the course of a number of months (such as the current lockdown period) is not fully understood, particularly in recreational trained athletes/gym-goers.

-One 2013 Meta-Analysis by McMaster & colleagues looked at a the effects of long detraining periods in elite rugby and American Football athletes and found the following:
+One 2013 Meta-Analysis by McMaster & colleagues looked at the effects of long detraining periods in elite rugby and American Football athletes and found the following:

 - 19% decrease in overall strength in breaks between 10-16 weeks

 In this review, other training continued which may have blunted the full detraining effects somewhat.
 Adding this to the 300% greater injury rate seen in the opening round of the German Bundesliga in late May and the warning signs are there for a steady return to exercise, particularly at high intensity.

 Further to just looking at muscular health, our tendons and bone change via exposure to loading, both increased and decreased.
 Research shows us that these tissues take around 48-72 hours to recover from a bout of heavy loading, particularly plyometric loading (i.e. jumping) , so respect must be given to this when planning for a return to a full gym program.